AkhilChatte/Retro-War/README.md

 This entry level game is made with the Unity game engine as a mode to learn basics of Unity Engine.
 It has retro style fighter aircrafts with different types of enemies with different characteristics.

-## Basic Topics Implemented in this project:
+## Basic Unity Topics Implemented in this project:
 1. Quad
 2. InputManager
 3. Sprite sheet Animation